-Many businesses forced to close due to COVID-19 have turned to insurance to recover resulting losses.
-Even in the best of times, businesses face myriad challenges, and insurance is an important backstop.
-For a struggling company, however, insurance may be a much-needed source of funds.
-Similarly, for those pursuing claims against a struggling company, insurance may be the best, if not only, source of any recovery.
-With a surge of anticipated bankruptcy filings, both bankruptcy and non-bankruptcy attorneys need to be aware of how a bankruptcy affects insurance.
+Many businesses forced to close due to COVID-19 have turned to insurance to try to recover resulting losses.
+For struggling companies, insurance may be a much-needed source of funds.
+Similarly, for those pursuing claims against a struggling company, insurance may be the best source of any recovery.
+As more companies continue to struggle during this economic crisis, risk professionals for both these companies and those that do business with them need to be aware of how a bankruptcy affects insurance coverage.

-The Corporate Insured’s Perspective
+The Insured Perspective

-Most courts have drawn a distinction, however, between the insurance policies themselves and the proceeds pursuant to those policies.
+Most courts have drawn a distinction, however, between the insurance policies themselves and the proceeds from those policies.
 Whether the proceeds are considered part of the bankruptcy estate depends upon the type of policy at issue, as well as who may benefit from the policy.
 For example, proceeds paid from a liability insurance policy to a third party (e.g., an individual claiming he or she was physically injured as a result of the company’s actions) will likely not be considered part of the estate because the purpose of liability insurance is to protect third parties.
 The debtor/policyholder therefore typically has no claim to those proceeds.

-However, some courts have held that payment of the self-insured retention is a condition precedent to coverage under the policy.
-And although coverage may be triggered absent payment of the self-insured retention, the insurer may not be obligated to pay the self-insured amount where there is no specific “drop-down” provision in the policy requiring this result.
+However, some courts have held that payment of the self-insured retention is required for coverage.
+Even though coverage may be triggered without payment of the self-insured retention, the insurer may not be obligated to pay the self-insured amount where there is no specific “drop-down” provision requiring this in the policy.
 Perhaps in an attempt to avoid such a result and maximize insurance proceeds, some courts have suggested alternative means for satisfying the self-insured retention if necessary, such as the grant of an unsecured claim for payment of the retention.

-The Third Party’s Perspective
+The Third-Party Perspective